 At Florence Nightingale Hospice Charity Emma developed the fundraising strategy around the core principle of building long term meaningful relationships with local businesses and organisations.
 Emma is a regular business networker and has collaborated with contacts to organise and host workshops on a range of themes that benefit businesses and charities.

 In her new role, Emma is busy learning all about the Paralympic Heritage and why the people of Buckinghamshire should be very proud of the county’s role in the creation such a huge international sporting event.

 Emma is delighted to be speaking at the fundraising festival – it’s her first official conference slot and it promises to be an informative and interesting session.

 Leah Lewis – Introduction to Community and Events Fundraising

-During the pandemic, she was furloughed like most fundraisers and set up a Facebook group to support fundraisers who were dealing with the challenges of fundraising in lockdown.
-The group “Community Fundraisers Network” now has over 1,300 members.
-From here she made the leap into freelancing and in September 2020 launched Civitas Consultancy, where her aim is to provide solutions to enable charities to build key relationships and increase their public presence and raise funds in their community!
+Leah Lewis has recently started a new role with Heart UK, as Fundraising Manager responsible for Sporting Challenges and Individual Giving campaigns.
+Prior to this, during the pandemic, she was furloughed like most fundraisers and, set up a Facebook group to support fundraisers who were dealing with the challenges of fundraising in lockdown, the group “Community Fundraisers Network” now has over 1,300 members.
+From here she made the leap into freelancing and in September 2020 launched Civitas Consultancy, where her aim was to provide solutions to enable charities to build key relationships and increase their public presence and raise funds in their community!